Q. When will my order be delivered?

 A: The subwoofer is not Bluetooth enabled at the moment as the sub always needs to be used alongside another speaker.
 You can connect via Bluetooth to the Minirig and then link out with an audio cable to the subwoofer.
 Full details of how to achieve this set-up are available on our support pages or in the User Guide.

-Q. I hear a slight pop at the start of a track when the bass kicks in.
+Q. I hear a slight pop at the start of a track when the bass kicks in with my Minirig 1/2.
 Is this normal?

 A. Yes.
-The Minirig uses a unique analog adaptable eq which has a cleaner sound and zero latency compared with digital DSP in aux mode.
+The Minirig 1 and 2 use a unique analog adaptable eq which has a cleaner sound and zero latency compared with digital DSP in aux mode.
 The downside of this is that when it adapts to the music (reduces bass at higher volumes) it will "switch" to a different eq setting which can be audible as a quiet "pop".
 It is not normally noticeable but in high gain and with very dynamic music, it can become apparent.

 To reduce the effects, use the Minirig in LOW gain.
 Also, plugging an aux lead into one of the outputs when in Bluetooth mode will simulate a subwoofer and "fix" the eq.